Welcome to the

 Capital Area Health Alliance!

-The Capital Area Health Alliance was founded in 1994 as a coalition of organizations, businesses, health care professionals, and volunteers from Clinton, Eaton, and Ingham Counties to advocate for community health and for improvements in quality, cost, and access to health care resources in the tri-county area.
+The Capital Area Health Alliance believes that everyone has the right to lead a healthy lifestyle and have access to affordable, quality health care resources.
+The Alliance was founded in 1993 as a coalition of organizations, businesses, health care professionals, and volunteers from Clinton, Eaton, and Ingham Counties to advocate for community health and for improvements in quality, cost, and access to health care resources in the tri-county area.
 The voluntary efforts of these partners has enabled the Alliance’s many accomplishments, such as:

 An Antibiotic Misuse Campaign that increased awareness of the harm that can be caused by abuse of antibiotics and resulted in a decrease in over utilization